dirmeier/netReg/README.md

 ## Documentation

-There are two tutorials for either `R` or the command line tool available.
+There are two tutorials for either `R` or the `C++` command line tool available.
 For questions on how to use the library we are always gladly taking questions. :)

 ### R

 Load the package using `library(netReg)`.
 We provide a vignette for the package that can be called using: `vignette("netReg")`.
 Basically that is all you have to know.
+You cal also use the online [tutorial](https://dirmeier.github.io/netReg/articles/netReg_R.html).

 ### Command line tool

-Have a look at the command line [tutorial](https://dirmeier.github.io/netReg) on the [landing page](https://dirmeier.github.io).
+Have a look at the command line [tutorial](https://dirmeier.github.io/netReg/articles/netReg_commandline.html)

 ## Author